Chain recurrent shifts on trees: General background and definitions

-We say an unrooted tree has a \emph{free left end} if there is some $n\in\Z$ such that $\Gen_k$ is a singleton for all $k\leq n$.
-There is a simple criterion to check if a tree has a free left end.
+As in Figure \ref{fig:grouped_generations_tree}, we imagine our trees to be directed from left to right, a convention justified by Lemma \ref{partition lemma}.
+We say an unrooted tree has a \emph{free left end} if there is some $n\in\Z$ for which $\Gen_k$ is a singleton for all $k\leq n$.
+There is a simple criterion to check if an unrooted tree has a free left end.

 \begin{lemma} Let $(V,E)$ be an unrooted directed leafless tree, and fix $v_0\in V$ so as to enumerate the generations of the tree.
 Then $V$ has a free left end if and only if there exists $n\in \Z$ for which $|\Gen_n|<\infty$. \end{lemma}